-This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the shift lever in the PARK position when the ignition light is in the OFF position.
-To move the shift lever out of the PARK position, the ignition switch must be turned to the RUN position by pressing the ENGINE START/STOP button once or twice (engine running or not) and the brake pedal must be pressed.
+This vehicle is equipped with a Brake Transmission Shift Interlock system (BTSI) that holds the shift lever in PARK unless the brakes are applied.
+To shift the transmission out of PARK, the ignition switch must be cycled to the ON/RUN position (engine running, for vehicles with 8-speed transmission) and the brake pedal must be pressed.
+In 8-speed vehicles, the brake pedal must also be pressed to shift from NEUTRAL into DRIVE or REVERSE when the vehicle is stopped or moving at low speeds.

-Five-Speed Automatic Transmission
+Eight-Speed Automatic Transmission - If Equipped